solomonjdavid001/Alexa-Multi-Skill-Integration/README.md

 The project uses a flexible configuration system to manage external services:

 1. **JokeAPI Configuration**: Set the JokeAPI URL in `src/config/config.ts`.
+2. **Smart-Home Skill Configuration**: Configure the light bulb endpoints and states in `src/config/smart-home-config.ts`.
-2. **Environment-Specific Configurations**: Use `.env` files to manage variables for different environments.
+3. **Environment-Specific Configurations**: Use `.env` files to manage variables for different environments.

 ---